This document standardizes the way we define and organize FIDL tests in the GN build system, respecting the following goals:

 target that produces a fidl_foo_tests

 binary.
-To wrap this in a package, start with a fuchsia_unittest_package
+To wrap this in a package, use fuchsia_unittest_package

 :